-Agencies MUST detail information security incident responsibilities and procedures for each system in the relevant SecPlan, SOPs and IRP.
+Agencies MUST detail information security incident responsibilities and procedures for each system in the relevant Information Security Documents.

-7.3.5 Recording information security incidents
+7.3.5.
+Recording information security incidents

-The purpose of recording information security incidents within a register is to highlight the nature and frequency of information security incidents so that corrective action can be taken.
-This information can subsequently be used as an input into future security risk assessments of systems.
+The purpose of recording information security incidents is to highlight the nature and frequency of information security incidents so that corrective action can be taken.
+This information can subsequently be used as an input to security risk assessments of systems.